spacecowb0y/blog/src/posts/how-a-side-project-lead-me-to-my-new-job.md

 >
 > Also?
 It’s cute as f—.

 A perfect excuse, isn’t it?
 So the project got my attention right away.
 I cloned the source code and run it from my computer.
-Besides some troubleshooting installing python dependencies, the process to set up it on OS X and later on Raspbian was pretty smooth.
+Besides some troubleshooting installing python dependencies, the process to set up it on OS X and later on Raspbian was super smooth.

 But running it on my laptop I was missing half of the fun.
 The point of the project is to go outside and give to the Pawnagotchi as many WiFi handshakes to eat as possible.
 So I orderer two e-Ink displays for the _RPis_ that I already had at home.
 In the meantime, I reviewed the code and the fundamentals of the AI part of the software 🤓.

 After the displays arrived I was ready to go for a walk around the neighborhood and... _[release the Krakens](https://www.youtube.com/watch?v=gb2zIR2rvRQ)_!
-Seeing the activity of their active through a screen was sick.
+Being able to see the activity of the Machine Learning process in a form of friendly UI was pretty fun.

 The next step was trying to crack the handshakes stored on the `/root/handshakes/` folder inside the pwnagotchi’s memory, using some kind of bruteforce attack.
 I found [this tutorial](https://medium.com/@brannondorsey/crack-wpa-wpa2-wi-fi-routers-with-aircrack-ng-and-hashcat-a5a5d3ffea46) while ago that explained how to use Aircrack-ng/Hashcat and some third-party services like [GPUHASH.me](https://gpuhash.me/) or [OnlineHashCrack](https://www.onlinehashcrack.com/).
 Without making any progress I gave up.